I get asked about personal finance tools quite often.

 **NOTE** The products below are good ways to consolidate your debt.
 However, before consolidating you must first address the reason you got into debt in the first place.

-Personal Capital is an online tool designed to help you track your spending, investments and net worth.
+Personal Capital is a free online tool designed to help you track your spending, investments and net worth.
 It has many great features, such as a retirement planner, to help you visualize your path to financial freedom and ultimately, retirement.
 Personally, I use it to track my net worth as it calculates it for me automatically.
 If you’re looking to better track your finances, I highly recommend giving Personal Capital a look.

 When it comes to investing, something that’s easy to use, low-cost and tax-efficient is the way to go.
 You can get all of those features with Betterment.